facebook/react/README.md

 React is a JavaScript library for building user interfaces.

-* **Just the UI:** Lots of people use React as the V in MVC.
-Since React makes no assumptions about the rest of your technology stack, it's easy to try it out on a small feature in an existing project.
+* **Declarative:** React makes it painless to update your views when your data changes.
+Just return the views to display for each possible state, and React handles the updates.
+Declarative views make your code more predictable, simpler to understand, and easier to debug.
+* **Component-Based:** With React, create encapsulated components that manage their own state, then compose them to build complex UIs.
+Since component logic is written in JavaScript instead of templates, you can easily pass rich data through your app and keep your state out of the DOM.
-* **Virtual DOM:** React abstracts away the DOM from you, giving a simpler programming model and better performance.
-React can also render on the server using Node, and it can power native apps using [React Native](https://facebook.github.io/react-native/).
+* **Learn Once, Write Anywhere:** We don't make assumptions about the rest of your technology stack – you can build new features in React without rewriting your existing code.
+React can also render on the server using Node and power mobile apps using [React Native](https://facebook.github.io/react-native/).
-* **Data flow:** React implements one-way reactive data flow which reduces boilerplate and is easier to reason about than traditional data binding.

-**NEW**!
-Check out our newest project [React Native](https://github.com/facebook/react-native), which uses React and JavaScript to create native mobile apps.

 [Learn how to use React in your own project](https://facebook.github.io/react/docs/getting-started.html).